EdgarSargsyan2001/bouncing-balls/README.md

 ```bash
   npm install
 ```

 > It is assumed that you have Node.js installed on your system.

 Start the server

 ```bash
   npm start
 ```

 ## usage

 - With the help of the mouse you can spawn balls that will fall to the ground with the help of gravity.

 > In addition, the ball is affected by other forces: air resistance, friction force․

 - With scroll you can increase or decrease the size of the ball

+- Clicking the scroll button will make all the balls fly up

 - If the balls touch each other they will move in different directions